-If you’re going to moving your compressor across flat ground a lot, then a hot dog compressor is the way to go.
-You can find these with wheels and handles that make it much easier to move on flat ground.
+If you’re going to move your compressor across the flat ground a lot, a hot dog compressor is the way to go.
+You can find them with wheels and handles that make it much easier to move on flat ground.

 Another time you’ll probably want to choose a hot dog compressor is when you’re working in confined spaces.
 The thinner design of these compressors means they can be shoved up against a wall where they won’t take up much of your limited space.

 Quick Look: Our Top Choices

 |Our Favorite Pancake Compressor||CRAFTSMAN 6-Gallon Pancake Air Compressor||